onedata/onedata-documentation/docs/user-guide/file-registration.md

 ## Registration API

 Currently, the [REST API][] is the only way to register files in a space.
-Space users can choose a file within the collections that they want to make accessible via Onedata and invoke the registration on an Oneprovider that supports the space.
+Space users can specify a file from a data collection that they want to make accessible via Onedata and invoke the registration on an Oneprovider that supports the space.
 The file will become visible immediately.